We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

 NASA Federal Platinum Advantage Rewards Credit Card review

 Kevin Joey Chen is a credit cards writer at finder.com.
 He's passionate about helping you get your finances in order and travel the world like a pro.
 He's taken an extended trip around Europe as a digital nomad, gaining firsthand experience with exchange rates, ideal (and not-so-ideal) credit and debit cards, foreign transactions and budgeting strategies.
 He earned his BA from UC Davis and has written across many niches at Finder, including cryptocurrency, personal loans, car insurance, real estate and money transfers.

 Many cards offer a 0% intro APR on balance transfers.
 The problem is, you get that rate only for a certain period — say, 15 months.
 After that, your transferred balances start accruing interest at a high rate.

 The NASA Federal Platinum Advantage Rewards Credit Card plays the game a bit differently.
-Instead of ending your special APR on balance transfers after a year or two, it gives you the same low rate of 9.9% fixed APR forever.
-The only catch is you must make your transfers within 90 days after you open your card.
+Instead of ending your special APR on balance transfers after a year or two, it gives you the same low rate of 7.9% fixed APR forever.
+The only catch is you must make your transfers within lifetime of the balance after you open your card.